autocrypt/autocrypt/doc/level0.rst

 OpenPGP certificate (:rfc:`RFC 4880 "Transferable Public
 Key"<4880#section-11.1>`) that indicates these capabilities.

-The secret key material is critical for security as in other end-to-end applications, and should be protected from access by other applications or co-tenants of the device, at least as well as the passwords the MUA retains for the user's IMAP or SMTP accounts.
+The secret key material should be protected from access by other applications or co-tenants of the device, at least as well as the passwords the MUA retains for the user's IMAP or SMTP accounts.